Thai reformist faces second uphill battle in bid to become PM

 A possible motion by military-aligned lawmakers could see parliament rule Pita ineligible to be considered a second time.

 Doing so is prohibited by Thailand's constitution, even though the station has not broadcast since 2007.
-Pita, who made his fortune in a family-run agrifood business, has said the shares were inherited from his father.
+Pita, wealthy from a family-run agrifood business, has said the shares were inherited from his father.

 If the case does proceed, Pita could be given an interim suspension from parliament while his candidacy for prime minister is being considered.